twilio/breakout-trust-onboard/cloud-support/azure-iot/python_tob_helper/README.md

 The purpose of this client is to support DPS provisioning operations with the current Python Azure IoT SDK.
 A near-future version of the Python Azure IoT SDK will be supported for Twilio Trust Onboard without this additional piece.

 The client, when run, will read the DPS ID Scope either from a file (by default, `/home/pi/azure_id_scope.txt`) or an AZURE_ID_SCOPE environment variable if set.
 It will use the Trust Onboard `available` certificate on your Twilio Trust Onboard SIM and register a device with Azure IoT Hub.
-The output of this command will be a JSON encoded hash with connection information and the Trust Onboard `available` certificate and key in cleartext.
+The output of this command will be a YAML encoded hash with connection information and the Trust Onboard `available` certificate and key in cleartext.

 ## Building in an environment other than the Critical IoT Kit